erik-roberts/GIMBL-Vis/README.md

 One can zoom in on a region of high dimensional space by taking a subset of a `hypercube`.
 This has the effect of changing the axis limits of the `hypercube`.
 One can `reset` the `hypercube` to return to the original limits.
 If one doesn't intend to restore the original limits, the excess data can be removed from memory with a `trim` operation.

-## Installation and Usage Instructions:
+## Installation and Usage Instructions
 To use GV:
 - Download the zip file or clone the git repository for GIMBL-Vis
 - Do the same for the [MultiDimensional Dictionary (MDD)](https://github.com/davestanley/MultiDimensionalDictionary) class.